 What I most enjoyed about How It Ends is that it is relatable and realistic.
 Jessie and Annie’s friendship isn’t perfect and their pasts get in the way of their bond.
 One of my least favourite things in books is the perfect friendship where nothing every goes wrong.
 I’m sure that many people will be able to relate to the characters in the book and the struggle of having to choose between your friends.

 I really enjoyed the main character in How It Ends, Jessie.
 She is such a complex character with plenty of flaws.
 Jessie has anxiety, which makes her friendship pretty tough.
 I absolutely loved the way Jessie’s anxiety was portrayed in the book.
 It is serious and not romanticized.
 I find a lot of the time in books, anxiety is used to make female characters seem like they need rescuing, or just thrown in to make them seem more complex.
 I really appreciated how strong Jessie is, even with her anxiety, and the fact that her anxiety was shown realistically.

-How It Ends is a great friendship story that is very relatable.
+How It Ends by Catherine Lo is a great friendship story that is very relatable.
 The main character has anxiety, which I found to be portrayed very believably.
 The only part of the book that I didn’t enjoy was the ending, but I still liked the book overall.

 Book Quotes: how it Ends by Catherine Lo